 Sarah A. Turano-Flores

-Sarah A. Turano-Flores focuses her practice on land use permitting and real estate litigation, with a concentration in environmental and zoning permitting matters and title litigation, including right of way disputes, title registration and other Land and Superior Court litigation.
-Sarah is an active member of Nutter’s Diversity & Inclusion Committee, setting firm-wide expectations for a diverse and inclusive culture, and serves as Chair of the firm’s Diversity Action Committee.
-In 2015, Sarah coordinated the firm-wide process of developing and drafting Nutter’s Diversity and Inclusion Strategic Plan and, as Chair of the Diversity Action Committee, heads up the Committee charged with developing initiatives intended to further the goals and objectives of that Plan.
+Sarah is an active member of Nutter’s Diversity & Inclusion Executive and Action Committees, working to set firm-wide expectations for a diverse and inclusive culture.
+In 2015, Sarah helped develop Nutter’s Diversity and Inclusion Strategic Plan and she currently Chairs the Diversity Action Committee, the Committee charged with developing initiatives intended to further the goals and objectives of that Plan.

 News & Insights